Industry News · Monday, May 25, 2026

 The Through-Line

 These three stories describe the same underlying shift from three angles.
 Honda’s hybrid bet is no longer a strategy being argued in press releases — it’s a reality in the sales data.
 Two-thirds of CR-V buyers in Canada are choosing the hybrid on their own, without a dedicated push to get them there.
-The confirmation of a V6 hybrid for the Pilot and Odyssey class signals that Honda is now extending the same logic to family SUVs and minivans, probably by 2028.
+Honda’s May 14, 2026 announcement of the next-generation hybrid roadmap signals that Honda is now extending the same logic to family SUVs and minivans, with a 2029 North American launch for the Pilot and Odyssey class.
 And the April sales numbers — Honda down 8.7% in a market that fell 3.9% — are the signal that the transition has short-term friction.
 The brand is moving fast and the production ramp hasn’t fully caught up.
-That friction is actually useful for buyers who are ready to act now: May and June 2026 look like the most incentive-motivated months in Honda’s current cycle, before the brand closes its YTD gap or the July incentive calendar resets.
+That friction is actually useful for buyers who are ready to act now: May through June 2026 look like the most incentive-motivated months in Honda’s current cycle, before the brand closes its YTD gap or the July incentive calendar resets.